 If your phone has a touch screen, tap Start, tap the System tab, and then tap About.
 To sync content to any of these devices, you must use a USB or serial cable, your computer's Internet connection, and File Explorer.

-Windows Mobile Device Center includes the following features:
+Features of Windows Mobile Device Center

 Windows Mobile Device Center has a new, simplified partnership wizard and has improved partnership management.